rremple/intervalidus/readme.md

 For the same reasons explained earlier, one might want to use `DataMulti` with two dimensions instead of one to model what features belong in what releases (integer-based release dimension) as well as when the product management decisions were made to include/exclude features in each release (temporal-based knowledge dimension).
+These ideas are explored further in the `SoftwareProductFeatureManagement` example.

 Another example might be representing [piecewise functions](https://en.wikipedia.org/wiki/Piecewise_function) coherently by using a function type as the value where different function pieces are valid in different domain intervals.
 The reLU